ArchipelagoMW/Archipelago/docs/en_Wario Land 4.md

 ## What does another world's item look like in Wario Land 4?

-Other games' items will look like silver CDs.
+Other games' items will look like Archipelago logos.

 ## When the player receives an item, what happens?

-Currently, it isn't obvious when the player receives an item.
-Jewel pieces and CDs are granted as soon as they're received.
-If Wario is in a level, junk items will be granted immediately; otherwise, they will be queued and granted the next time he enters one.
+If you receive a jewel piece or CD in a level, the game will show you what you got using a similar display to when you take one from a chest.
+On the pyramid screen, a sound effect and Wario voice clip will play.
+If the item is junk, Wario will receive it the next time he enters a level, or immediately if he's already in one.